ajberkley/cl-binary-store/README.md

 - Should work out of the box without any effort with an easy programmer / user interface (no need to write code for each class/struct you use!)
 - Stable API and no breaking changes (this is a standard Common Lisp goal)
 - Ability to limit amount of data written or read (safety rails)
-- Somewhat safe from malicious input (some amount of fuzz testing and code reading done, but if you want to rely on safety, please contribute!)
+- Safe from malicious input (some amount of fuzz testing and code reading done, but if you want to rely on safety, please contribute!)

 ## General features